1996 Tyson Holly Farms 400: Final Practice

 Rain cut final practice short for Cup teams.
 Jeff Gordon completed just 15 laps when his car developed engine problems, later found to be debris in the carburetor.

-Race Day

-More than 40,000 fans were in attendance to see the final Winston Cup Series race at North Wilkesboro on Sunday.
-Many fans carried signs with messages such as, "We'll miss you North Wilkesboro," or "Farewell Old Friend".
-ESPN provided television coverage of the race as it had since 1982.
-It was the 30th Winston Cup Series race broadcast from the track by ESPN.

 Race

 The race started at 1 P.M. on Sunday.
 From the 2nd starting spot, Jeff Gordon jumped out past pole sitter Ted Musgrave to lead the first few laps of the race.
 On lap 22 the first caution came out for debris on the track.
 Gordon had a dominant car throughout the race.
 An accident on the front-stretch between Ernie Irvan, Kyle Petty and Bobby Hamilton brought out the 2nd caution on lap 72.
 At halfway, Gordon lead and collected the $10,000 halfway leader bonus.
 Another caution came out on lap 261 for oil on the track.
 Robert Pressley's accident in turn 3 brought out the final caution on lap 315.
 With 79 laps to go, Gordon moved past Dale Earnhardt on a restart and took the lead for the final time.
 Gordon would win the race by 1.73 seconds over Earnhardt.
 Dale Jarrett, Jeff Burton and Terry Labonte rounded out the top five.
 It was Gordon's 10th win of the season and third win in a row after victories at Dover and Martinsville.
 The highest-finishing rookie, Johnny Benson, finishing 17th.
 Pole sitter Ted Musgrave failed to lead a lap and ended up finished 19th in the 37-car field.
 The race featured 18 Lead changes between 8 different drivers throughout the day with Gordon leading a race-high 207 laps.
 Every car that started the race was running at the finish.